scalalandio/chimney/docs/docs/troubleshooting.md

     implicit val t: Transformer[Foo, Bar] = foo => foo.into[Bar].transform
     ```

-would result in errors like:
+the old versions of Chimney would result in errors like:

 !!! example